-I'm a software technology executive with over 20 years of software engineering and software product development experience, spanning:
+I'm a software technology executive with 20+ years of software engineering and software product development experience spanning:

 - consumer internet (Yahoo);